salvaba94/trading-at-the-close/README.md

-# trading-at-the-close
+# Trading at the Close
-Repository for Optiver trading at the close Kaggle competition
+Repository for Optiver trading at the close Kaggle competition 2023.